Eliza Dushku Pens Passionate Response To CBS & Michael Weatherly:

 Even once that ordeal was over, she still had a legal battle ahead of her.

-In the end, she was given $9.5 million (approximately £7.5m), which represented a portion of her earnings had she stayed on for her likely six-year contract.
+In the end, she was given $9.5 million, which represented a portion of her earnings had she stayed on for her likely six-year contract.
 Her terms required CBS to hire someone trained in sexual harassment to monitor both Weatherly and Bull, and allowed her to meet with Steven Spielberg (who owns the company that co-produces the show) to tell him what happened on set.
 That meeting has yet to happen.
+For now, she has at least told the world her truth.

 Advertisement